 - Antivirus Proactive antivirus engine that automatically detects and eliminates viruses, worms and other malware.
 Apart from the always-on virus monitor and scheduled scans, you can instantly check any file by right-clicking on it.
 The antivirus also scans any removable storage plugged-in to your computer. - Firewall Highly configurable packet filtering firewall that constantly defends your system from inbound and outbound Internet attacks. - Host Intrusion Protection (HIPS) A rules-based intrusion prevention system that monitors the activities of all applications and processes on your computer.
-HIPS blocks the activities of malicious programs by halting any action that could cause damage to your operating system, system-memory, registry keys or personal data.

-- Containment Authenticates every executable and process running on your computer and prevents them from taking potentially damaging actions.
+HIPS blocks the activities of malicious programs by halting any action that could cause damage to your operating system, system-memory, registry keys or personal data. - Containment Authenticates every executable and process running on your computer and prevents them from taking potentially damaging actions.
 Unrecognized processes and applications will be automatically run inside a security hardened environment known as a container.
 Once inside, they will be strictly monitored, will not be able to access other processes and will write to a virtual file system and registry.
-This gives untrusted (but harmless) applications the freedom to operate while untrusted (and potentially malicious) applications are prevented from damaging your PC or data. - Virtual Desktop A sandbox environment in which you can run programs and browse the internet without fear those activities will damage the host computer.
-Applications in the virtual desktop are isolated from the host operating system, write to a virtual file system, and cannot access user data. - Data Loss Prevention (DLP) Run DLP scans to identify important and sensitive documents stored in your system. - Advanced Protection A collection of prevention based security technologies designed to preserve the integrity, security and privacy of your operating system and user data. - Viruscope Monitors the activities of processes running on your computer and alerts you if they take actions that could potentially threaten your privacy and/or security.
+This gives untrusted (but harmless) applications the freedom to operate while untrusted (and potentially malicious) applications are prevented from damaging your PC or data.

+- Virtual Desktop A sandbox environment in which you can run programs and browse the internet without fear those activities will damage the host computer.
+Applications in the virtual desktop are isolated from the host operating system, write to a virtual file system, and cannot access user data. - Data Loss Prevention (DLP) A scanner which lets you identify documents on your computer which contain sensitive data, including credit card numbers and social security numbers.
+You can move detected documents to another location, guarantine them, ban them from being copied to USB devices, and more. - Advanced Protection A collection of prevention based security technologies designed to preserve the integrity, security and privacy of your operating system and user data. - Viruscope Monitors the activities of processes running on your computer and alerts you if they take actions that could potentially threaten your privacy and/or security.
 Using a system of behavior 'recognizers', Viruscope not only detects unauthorized actions but also allows you to completely undo them.
-Apart from representing another hi-tech layer of protection against malware, this also provides you with the granular power to reverse unwanted actions taken by legitimate software without blocking the software entirely. - Rescue Disk Built-in wizard that allows you to burn a boot-disk which will run antivirus scans in a pre-Windows / pre-boot environment. - Additional Utilities The advanced tasks section contains links that allow you to install other, free, Comodo security products Comodo Cleaning Essentials and KillSwitch.
+Apart from representing another hi-tech layer of protection against malware, this also provides you with the granular power to reverse unwanted actions taken by legitimate software without blocking the software entirely. - Rescue Disk - Built-in wizard that allows you to burn a boot-disk which will run antivirus scans in a pre-Windows / pre-boot environment. - Additional Utilities The advanced tasks section contains links that allow you to install other, free, Comodo security products Comodo Cleaning Essentials and KillSwitch.